Public procurement

-In Organisation for Economic Co-operation and Development (OECD) states, public procurement contracts account for 12% of GDP on average and is a substantial component of the overall economy.
+In Organisation for Economic Co-operation and Development (OECD) States, public procurement contracts account for 12,9% of GDP on average and is a substantial component of the overall economy.
 Public procurement can be the single most important source of revenue in some sectors, including health and research-related industries, construction and transportation.
-Public procurement, therefore, has the potential to influence global supply chains in a positive or negative way.
-Accordingly, in recent years, public procurement has increasingly been recognized as a means for states to fulfill their human rights obligations and to realize sustainable development.
-These requirements entail that public procurement process must ensure that suppliers help prevent human rights abuses from occurring within value chains and businesses contracted by government departments or public authorities, and, in particular, those which carry out service delivery to the general public comply with human rights standards.

-- Fulfill their international and domestic legal obligations to protect human rights;
+- Fulfil their international and domestic legal obligations to protect human rights and their commitments to sustainable development;

 - Enhance risk management in various aspects.
 The primary risk that public buyers must address is that public procurement can be linked to serious harm to individuals; However, there are other risks that public buyers and suppliers must consider, including legal risks, financial risks and reputational risks;